-The committee constituted by the MNRE would approve the project within 45 days of receiving the project.
-Deficiency, if any, would be communicated in writing to the proposer/channel partner 30 days.
-The committee would then, on receipt of clear proposal, approve the proposal.
-The project proposals shall be considered and sanctioned by a PAC.
-This committee would provide approval, as also review progress.
-The entire process of receiving proposals, processing them, and giving approvals would be IT enabled.
-The committee would also frame rules and prescribe formats and so on for project approval, within the overall framework of this scheme, so as to make the process transparent.
+The Committee constituted by MNRE, would approve the project within 45 days of receiving the project.
+Deficiency, if any, would be communicated in writing to the proposer/channel partner within 30 days and the Committee would then, on receipt of clear proposal approve the proposal.
+The project proposals shall be considered and sanctioned by a Project Approval Committee (PAC).
+This committee would provide approval as also review progress.
+The entire process of receiving proposals, processing them and giving approvals would be IT enabled.
+The committee would also frame rules and prescribe formats etc, for project approval, within the overall framework of this scheme, so as to make the process transparent.

-PMC (Project Management Consultant)
+9. Project Management Consultant (PMC)

-The government would engage a reputed agency as a PMC.
-This agency would handle all the processes, like assistance in formulation, appraisal, and screening of proposals preceding the formal approval, which would be a sovereign function of the MNRE.
-It would assist the MNRE in formulating detailed implementation the guidelines/formats, if any.
+The government would engage a reputed agency as a Project Management Consultant (PMC).
+This agency would handle all the processes such as assistance for formulation, appraisal and screening of proposals preceding the formal approval which would be a sovereign function of MNRE.
+It would also assist the Ministry in formulating the detailed implementation guidelines/ formats, if any